 Domestic Violence Charges Your Defense Starts Here

-Being convicted of a domestic violence crime can destroy your reputation, result in the loss of your job, and cause you to lose custody of your kids.
+Being convicted of a domestic violence offense can destroy your reputation, result in the loss of your job, and cause you to lose custody of your children.
 And that’s not counting the time you could spend in jail or prison.
 A domestic violence conviction also causes you to lose important rights, such as the right to possess a firearm.

-Because the stakes in a domestic violence case are so high, you need a lawyer who specializes in defending domestic violence charges and has gotten numerous dismissals for his clients.
-Defense attorney Stephen Aslett is that lawyer.
-A former domestic violence prosecutor, Stephen specializes in defending domestic violence cases.
+Because the stakes in a domestic violence case are so high, you need a lawyer who focuses on defending these charges and has achieved numerous dismissals for clients.
+Criminal defense attorney Stephen Aslett is that lawyer.
+A former domestic violence prosecutor, Stephen concentrates on defending domestic violence cases.
 He is also board-certified in criminal law, a distinction held by only 1% of Texas attorneys.

-Our team at The Aslett Law Firm is here to help you navigate the complexities of your case with compassion and expertise.
-Contact us today to schedule a consultation and take the first step towards reclaiming your peace of mind with our Houston domestic violence attorney.
+Our team at The Aslett Law Firm is here to help you navigate the complexities of your case with compassion and understanding.
+Contact us online or call (346) 567-8671 today to schedule a consultation with our Houston domestic violence attorney.

-Stephen has successfully defended his clients against numerous domestic violence charges, including:
+Stephen has successfully defended clients against numerous domestic violence charges, including:

 • Assault on a family member